 The CONCATENATE function uses the following arguments:

-- Text1 (required argument) – It is the first item to join.
-The item can be a text value, cell reference or a number.
+Text1 (required argument) – This is the first item to join.
+The item can be a text value, cell reference, or a number.

 How to use the CONCATENATE Function in Excel?

 To understand the uses of this function, let’s consider a few examples: